ProjectTides/tides/CODE-OF-CONDUCT.md

 # Contributor Code of Conduct

-Our [company values](https://auth0.com/careers/culture) guide us in our day-to-day interactions and decision-making.
-Our open source projects are no exception.
 Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.
 Our community welcomes participants from around the world with different experiences, unique perspectives, and great ideas to share.

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards